Supervisor/meld3/README.txt

     due to differences in meld tag identification (meld3's id attributes are in a nondefault XML namespace, PyMeld's are not).

-  - Input documents must be valid XML or XHTML and must include the meld3 namespace declaration (conventionally on the root element).
-    For example, '<html
+  - Input documents must be valid XML or XHTML (but not HTML) and must include the meld3 namespace declaration (conventionally on the root element).
+For example, '<html xmlns:meld="http://www.plope.com/software/meld3">...</html>'
-    xmlns:meld="http://www.plope.com/software/meld3">...</html>'

   - The "id" attribute used to mark up is in the a separate namespace